djhshih/guidelines-genai-usage/README.md

 In science, the repercussions of GenAI misconducts are, in fact, even higher.
 Science is built on a foundation of trust, and when that trust is eroded, it is nearly impossible to re-gain it.
 Think about it, when you read a scientific paper, how do you really know that the reported results are not completely fabricated?

+## Best practices

+- Remember that *you* are reponsible for *your* work
+- Declare any use of GenAI
+- Keep a draft of your work before polishing it with GenAI
+- Fact check *everything* produced by GenAI, *comprehensively*, not selectively or randomly
+- Use the appropriate tone for the intended purpose of the writing; scientific writing should not read like casual writing
+- Avoid sounding like GenAI with the excessive use of em dashes and certain phrases

 ## Bottom line